mindspore-ai/mindspore/model_zoo/official/cv/maskrcnn/README.md

 - Notes
 1. hccl.json which is specified by RANK_TABLE_FILE is needed when you are running a distribute task.
 You can generate it by using the [hccl_tools](https://gitee.com/mindspore/mindspore/tree/master/model_zoo/utils/hccl_tools).
 2. As for PRETRAINED_MODEL，it should be a trained ResNet50 checkpoint.
 If not set, the model will be trained from the very beginning.
-If you need to load Ready-made pretrained FasterRcnn checkpoint, you may make changes to the train.py script as follows.
+If you need to load Ready-made pretrained MaskRcnn checkpoint, you may make changes to the train.py script as follows.

 ```python
 # Comment out the following code